This post is sponsored by Canada Deposit Insurance Corporation (CDIC). All views and opinions expressed represent my own.

 Your Bank Needs to Be a Member

 As I mentioned earlier, CDIC Deposit Insurance is free and automatic for you as a bank customer.
 But, your financial institution must be a member of CDIC for you to be protected.
 You see, CDIC Deposit Insurance is free for you, but not for your bank or federal credit union.
 All federally-regulated deposit-taking institutions are required to be members, and they need to pay for that insurance.
 But in the end, it’s in their best interest.

-All you have to do to ensure you’re protected by CDIC Deposit Insurance is to check that you bank with a member of CDIC.
-An easy way to do this is to check the footer of your financial Institution’s website.
+All you have to do to ensure you’re protected by CDIC Deposit Insurance is to check that your bank with a member of CDIC.
+An easy way to do this is to check the footer of your Financial Institution’s website.